 - How Do You Learn to Be Yourself?

-Final Thoughts on Strategies to Build Self-Confidence
+Final Thoughts on 18 Proven Ways to Build Unshakeable Self-Confidence

 Now that you understand that confidence is within your control, what strategies will you start using to build yours up?

 A good choice is to pick the ones that are easiest and most comfortable at first – these early successes will pump up your confidence muscle and encourage you to try something a little more challenging as you move forward.

 Get started with any of the strategies discussed here, and soon you will come up with additional ways to build your confidence!